SAP/openui5-docs/docs/sap.ui.core_72227f8.md

 > ### Note:
 > The following sections only provide additional information for some of the controls.
 For a complete list of all controls and their documentation, see the [API Reference](https://openui5.hana.ondemand.com/#/api) and the [Samples](https://openui5.hana.ondemand.com/#/controls).

+-   **[Icon and Icon Pool](Icon_and_Icon_Pool_21ea0ea.md "The sap-icon:// protocol supports the use of icons in your application based on the icon font concept, which uses an embedded font instead of a pixel image.")**
+The `sap-icon://` protocol supports the use of icons in your application based on the icon font concept, which uses an embedded font instead of a pixel image.

 **Related Information**